-He Lost His Legs To ISIS.
-Now This Soldier Is Fighting To Rebuild His Life.
+A Soldier Loses His Legs On A Front Line With ISIS — Then Fights To Rebuild His Life

 Three months later and 100 miles from the battlefield, Shirwan props himself up with a cushion on the living-room floor of a modest home in a city called Soran deep in the mountains of Iraqi Kurdistan.
 A blanket covers his legs to stave off the winter cold.
 His wife, Nazeera, and their 2-year-old daughter Shivar sit on either side.
 His iPhone, never far from reach, is close at hand.
 His face has regained its vigor in the time since his injury, but his muscles have weakened, and his arms are thin.
 Hidden beneath the blanket, both legs have been amputated just below the knee.
 They are wrapped in white bandages that he must change throughout each day.

 The Kurdish role in the battle for Mosul is largely complete.
 Iraqi forces occupy the eastern half of the city, and the final assault to retake the west is slowly but steadily succeeding.
 But the advance is coming with a mounting death toll.
-Hundreds of soldiers have been killed or wounded along the way — as have hundreds of civilians, many from US-led airstrikes.
+Hundreds of soldiers have been killed or wounded — as have hundreds of civilians, many from US-led airstrikes.
 When the battle is over, American troops will phase out of the country, the world’s attention will fade, and the local soldiers and their families who have borne the brunt of the human cost of the victory will be left to grapple with what was lost along the way.

 Shirwan tries not to dwell on what he has sacrificed.
 “It happened.
 It’s over.
 If I feel bad about it, it’s not going to change anything,” he says.
 “You have to be realistic.”